mighty-gerbils/gerbil-poo/doc/prototypes.md

 Io (2002),
 Red (2011).

-There have been many academic articles about prototype object systems in Computer Science literature: many articles in the 1980s, some in the 1990s, a few since.
+There have been many academic articles about prototype object systems in Computer Science literature, too: many articles in the 1980s, some in the 1990s, a few since.
-They have their chapter in the book by Abadi & Cardelli (1996).
+They even have their chapter in the book by Abadi & Cardelli (1996).
 A good article is Norman Adams and Jonathan Rees' [Object-Oriented Programming in Scheme](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.46.954) (1989): it describes a portable Scheme reimplementation of T's prototype object system, which is essentially isomorphic to the system I'll be presenting.
 This is the basis for YASOS and TinyTalk (I didn't check Prometheus or Protobj, but they seem similar).

-But I'm here to tell you about the *pure* thing.
+Yet I'm here to tell you about the *pure* thing.
 The very essence of prototype object systems, and thus of object-oriented programming itself, as reduced to its simplest and purest form, in the fewest lines of code.
 The first modern variant of it stripped of most non-sense is probably